 Improves supply chain efficiency

 As retailers involve more merchants and sell more of their products, supply chains become more complex.
 The sourcing of merchandise, as well as the various distribution channels, contribute to inefficiencies and underperforming departments in the retail supply chain.
-This enables retailers to develop better forecast models and identify key logistical bottlenecks that the supply team should address in order to meet organisational KPIs.
+This enables retailers to develop better forecast models and identify key logistical bottlenecks that the supply team should address in order to meet organizational KPIs.

-Examples of real-world retail businesses utilising BI
+Examples of real-world retail businesses utilizing BI

 Let us now look at some real-world business intelligence examples to see how this business solution is transforming the retail industry:

-Amazon and business intelligence go hand in hand: Business intelligence is used by the company to personalise product recommendations, market products and make decisions BI tools have an impact on almost every step of Amazon's supply chain, from allocating inventory among warehouses to optimising shipping routes.
+Amazon and business intelligence go hand in hand: Business intelligence is used by the company to personalize product recommendations, market products and make decisions BI tools have an impact on almost every step of Amazon's supply chain, from allocating inventory among warehouses to optimising shipping routes.

 Starbucks uses business intelligence software to predict what purchases and offers a customer is likely to be interested in.
 Customers are informed of offers that the company believes they will want to take advantage of.
 Starbucks can use this system to bring in more existing customers and increase sales volume.

-Lowe's is also a big fan of BI, using it to optimise their supply chain, analyse products to detect potential fraud, and solve problems.
+Lowe's is also a big fan of BI, using it to optimise their supply chain, analyse products to detect potential fraud and solve problems.
 They also use business intelligence to gain deeper insights that lead to better product assortment.